Jomy10/PureSwift/README.md

 # PureSwift

 **Work in progress**.
-A website listing packages written in pure Swift for easier search.
+A website listing packages written in pure Swift (e.g. Work on any platform) for easier search.